Charles P. Garcia,

 In June 2014, Charlie Garcia was selected to lead the Association of Latino Professionals for America (ALPFA).
 ALPFA’s purpose is connecting Latino leaders for impact – in their homes, in their careers, and in their communities.
-It’s many programs empower and develop Latino men and women as leaders of character for the nation, in every sector of the global economy.
-With 72,000+ members assembled in 43 professional chapters and over 145 student chapters, it is now the nation’s largest Latino professional organization.
-In June 2015, he was elected to the national board of Junior Achievement, the world's largest organization dedicated to educating students about workforce readiness, entrepreneurship, and financial literacy.
+It’s many programs empower and develop Latino men and women as leaders of character for the nation.
+With 85,000+ members assembled in 45 professional chapters and over 160 student chapters, ALPFA is the nation’s largest Latino professional organization focused on the business, finance, accounting and technology sector.

 In 2009, he co-founded Garcia Trujillo LLC, a merchant banking firm with renowned businessman Sol Trujillo, who was the CEO of three $50 billion market cap companies.
-In 1997, Charlie launched Sterling Financial Group, a privately held financial services firm which he grew from a small business to 60 offices in seven countries, 20,000 Hispanic clients and $2 billion in assets prior to selling it in 2005.
-The company was named by Inc. magazine as the #8 fastest-growing privately held company in the country and Charlie was named Entrepreneur of the Year by three national organizations.
+In 1997, Charlie launched Sterling Financial Group of Companies, a financial services firm that grew to 60 offices in seven countries, and $2 billion in assets prior to selling it in 2005.
+The firm was named by Inc. magazine as the #8 fastest-growing company in the U.S. and Charlie as Entrepreneur of the Year by three national organizations.

-Charlie has worked for four Presidents--both Democrat and Republican--and served on high profile federal and state government boards.
-In 1988, he was awarded a White House Fellowship by President Reagan, where he served in various high-level positions in the federal government, receiving the Congressman Henry B. Gonzalez Public Service and Integrity award.
-From 2003-2009, for his work on a congressionally mandated oversight panel, he was awarded the Director of National Intelligence Medallion for his leadership to foster diversity and inclusion within the Intelligence Community.
+Charlie has worked for four Presidents, both Democrat and Republican.
+This trajectory began when President Ronald Reagan awarded him a White House Fellowship.
+He went on to serve in various federal and state government boards, receiving the Congressman Henry B. Gonzalez Public Service and Integrity award.
+For his work on a congressionally mandated oversight panel, he was awarded the Director of National Intelligence Medallion for his leadership within the Intelligence Community.

-From 2001-2005, former Florida Governor Jeb Bush appointed Charlie as one of seven members to the State Board of Education, overseeing all public education in Florida with an annual budget of $15 billion.
-Charlie led the strategic planning process on behalf of the board, and the Governor’s statewide reading task force.
-In the next ten years, Florida’s ranking in reading for low-income fourth-graders on the National Assessment of Educational Progress, better known as “the nation’s report card,” moved from the national cellar to first in the nation.
+From 2001-2005, Florida Governor Jeb Bush appointed him to the State Board of Education, overseeing all public education in Florida with an annual budget of $15 billion.
+He led the strategic planning process on behalf of the board, and the Governor’s state-wide reading taskforce.
+In the next ten years, Florida’s ranking in reading for low-income fourth graders on the National Assessment of Educational Progress, better known as “the nation’s report card,” moved from the national cellar to first in the nation.

-Charlie has an M.P.A. from the University of Oklahoma and a B.S. from the U.S. Air Force Academy where he rose to become the fourth highest ranking cadet.
+Charlie graduated from the U.S. Air Force Academy where he rose to become the fourth highest ranking cadet.
 A distinguished graduate of the skydiving program and the Army Reconnaissance Commando School, his peers elected him to serve as the Chairman of the Cadet Wing Honor Committee, and Deputy Cadet Wing Commander.
 He was awarded the Class of 1983 Honor and Ethics Trophy given to the graduate who “most personified the ideals of personal integrity.”
-He also has a J.D. from Columbia Law School where he was the first person in his class to publish an article in Columbia Law Review which was cited as a must-read in three legal categories by the National Law Journal.
+Charlie earned a J.D. from Columbia Law School where he was the first person in his class to publish an article in Columbia Law Review, which was cited as a must read in three legal categories by the National Law Journal.
 The Florida Supreme Court extensively cited his scholarship in a landmark Fourth Amendment case ending the abusive police practice of making unannounced forcible entries into the private homes of Florida citizens when searching for small amounts of narcotics.
 He also earned an M.P.A. from the University of Oklahoma.

 Hispanic Today magazine featured Charlie in a cover story "Committing to Hispanic America" and Univision selected him for their series "Orgullo Hispano," a feature that spotlights Latinos who have made "an exceptional impact on the culture and life of American society."
-He is profiled in three recent books: Think and Grow Rich: A Latino Choice; Auténtico: The Definitive Guide to Latino Career Success; Building the Latino Future; and Hispanics in the USA: Making History -- where he was chosen as one of fourteen Hispanic role models for the nation.
+He is profiled in four recent books: Think and Grow Rich: A Latino Choice; Auténtico: The Definitive Guide to Latino Career Success; Building the Latino Future; and Hispanics in the USA: Making History -- where he was chosen as one of fourteen Hispanic role models for the nation.